-As of March 31, 2024, the Company was in compliance with the covenants except for the Minimum ARR covenant for the month of March 2024 related to the Convertible Term Loan.
-Subsequent to March 31, 2024, the Company and the Beedie entered into an amending agreement that delayed the requirement to test the ARR covenant for March 2024 until May 15, 2024.
+As of June 30, 2024, the Company was not in compliance with its financial covenants.
+Subsequent to June 30, 2024, the Company and Beedie entered into an amending agreement that removed the requirement to test any covenants that the Company was not in compliance with as of June 2024.